Observations/Job Shadowing

 • If at any time you feel uncomfortable or unsure of a situation, please make your preceptor aware.

-• No hands-on or verbal interactions with the patients will be permitted.
+• No hands-on or verbal interactions (aside from pleasantries) with the patients will be permitted.

 • OBSERVATION: an observation is an unpaid learning experience where the participant accompanies a preceptor throughout their daily routine, observing and discussing experiences and questions.